 25 Perfect St. Patrick's Day Recipes

-A classic St. Patrick's Day feast involves corned beef and cabbage and maybe a swig or two of beer—but there are many more delicious recipes to cook up.
-Whether your family has been observing St. Patrick's Day for generations or you just love an excuse to entertain friends, a St. Patrick's Day celebration is in order.
-This collection of recipes includes many classic recipes to make for any occasion this St. Patrick's Day.
+A classic St. Patrick's Day feast involves corned beef and cabbage—and maybe a swig or two of beer—but there are many other delicious recipes that can be eaten on March 17, too.
+Whether your family has been observing the holiday for generations or you just love an excuse to entertain friends, a St. Patrick's Day celebration is always a good idea, and every good party needs equally good food.
+This collection of recipes includes a wide array of classic dishes to make for your St. Patrick's Day festivities, plus a few more unexpected options, like the Stout Shandy pictured here.

 Whether you choose to focus on a hearty main or serve a bunch of appetizers, we're walking you through our best recipes for St. Patrick's Day.
-Here are 25 ways to serve tasty starters, including a fun spin on classic Irish soda bread for your table, and filling meals that'll pair well with any St. Patrick's Day cocktail or beer you choose to serve.
-And because no feast is complete without a sweet treat, we've even included a handful of our very best St. Patrick's Day desserts, too.
+Ahead, 25 of our best recipes for the holiday, including everything from a fun spin on classic Irish soda bread to tasty, unexpected St. Patrick's Day cocktails.
+And because we know that no feast is complete without a sweet treat, we've also included a handful of our very best St. Patrick's Day desserts, too.

 Colcannon Shepherd's Pie

 Two Irish favorites come together in this hybrid comfort food.
-The mashed potato-and-cabbage dish known as colcannon tops a traditional shepherd's pie filling (ground lamb and plenty of peas and carrots!).
+The mashed potato-and-cabbage dish known as colcannon tops a traditional shepherd's pie filling of ground lamb and plenty of peas and carrots.

 Irish Soda Scones